j256/simplelogging/README.md

 4. Apache Commons Logging
 5. LOG4J2 (version 2+)
 6. LOG4J (older)
+7. AWS lambda logging.
-7. Local log implementation that can write to a simple file.
+8. Local log implementation that can write to a simple file.
+9. Simple console output.
-8. Java util logging which is usually available in the JRE but never chosen directly.
+10. Java util logging which is usually available in the JRE but never chosen directly.

 # Getting Started